Student of Guitar

 But it’s nothing that a simple pickup height setup couldn’t solve.

-Overall, I’d recommend DiMarzio Super Distortion in combination with some hotter single-coils.
+Overall, I’d recommend DiMarzio Super Distortion with some hotter single-coils.

 What I love about this one is that it’s bass-heavy.

-The high-ends aren’t as pronounced which, in my experience, gives a nice balance.
+The high-ends aren’t as pronounced which, in my experience, provides a nice balance.

-Your guitar gets enough versatility to do chugging heavy riffs, as well as jangly “in-between” tones.
+Your guitar gets enough versatility with this setup to do chugging heavy riffs, as well as jangly “in-between” tones.

-I particularly loved how it adds some bass in combination with the middle pickup on a Strat.
+I particularly like how it adds some bass with the middle pickup on a Strat.

 But, most importantly, it’s one of the most famous pickups for distorting a clean tube-driven amp.